-For the scholarships, you may apply on your own, or be nominated by a mathematics teacher or an advisor.
+For the scholarships, you may apply on your own, or be nominated by a Mathematics teacher or an advisor.

-- Marian Daniells Scholarship
+- Marian Elizabeth Daniells Scholarship Fund for Mathematics

 - Herta and H.T.
 David Scholarship in Mathematics

 - Diedrichsen Scholarship in Mathematics